Information Disclosure Based on TCFD Recommendations

 Time Axes

-As time axes, given that 2050 is when we aim to achieve carbon neutrality, we defined the period to the end of 2025 (TOKAI Group Medium-Term Management Plan 2025) as the short term, the period to 2030 as medium-term (milestone on the path to 2050), and the period to 2050 as long-term.
+As time axes, given that 2050 is when we aim to achieve carbon neutrality, we defined the period to the end of 2028 (TOKAI Group Medium-Term Management Plan 2028) as the short term, the period to 2030 as medium-term, and the period to 2050 as long-term.
 In addition, we assessed the financial impact as of 2030.

 Target Business